AntonioFeijaoUK/real-unicorns-com/docs/index.md

 ### Password have the full names of the services

-(it not fun if you brute-force it, but is possible)
+(it is not fun if you brute-force it, but is possible)

 The passwords to decrypt the files needs the AWS or Amazon full names of the services.